natcap/invest/doc/api-docs/scripting.rst

 When you save a model run to a python script, InVEST will automatically include code to write all logging to your console while it executes.
-But sometimes, it's useful to save log messages from th emodel to a file.
+But sometimes, it's useful to save log messages from the model to a file.
 This can be done by adding a few lines of code to the script, just after the existing logging
 code: